TeodorPaizan/CryptoWallet/README.md

 ## CryptoWallet

 CryptoWallet is a robust C# .NET application developed using Windows Forms, meticulously designed to streamline the management of cryptocurrency portfolios.
-Built on the principles of object-oriented programming, this application offers users a comprehensive platform to track, analyze, and manage their cryptocurrency investments with ease and efficiency.
+Built on the principles of object-oriented programming, this application offers users a solution to track, analyze, and manage their cryptocurrency investments with ease and efficiency.

 ### Key Features:

 - **Portfolio Management**: Seamlessly add, update, and organize cryptocurrencies within your portfolio, providing a centralized view of your investments.

-- **Real-time Price Tracking**: Stay informed with real-time updates on purchase and selling prices, enabling quick decision-making and optimal portfolio management.

 - **Advanced Calculations**: Utilize various built-in functions for advanced calculations, empowering users to analyze their investment performance and make informed decisions.

-- **Secure Authentication**: Prioritizing security, CryptoWallet implements robust authentication mechanisms to safeguard users' sensitive financial data, ensuring peace of mind in the volatile crypto landscape.
+- **Authentication**: Prioritizing security, CryptoWallet implements authentication mechanisms to safeguard users' sensitive financial data, ensuring peace of mind.

 ### Object-Oriented Design: